unknownanonymouspaper/long-form-music/README.md

 ⚠️ *Warning: This website may not function properly on Safari.
 For the best experience, please use Google Chrome.*

-## Long-form music generation: comparison with state-of-the-art with Song Describer Dataset prompts
+## Comparison with state-of-the-art: Song Describer Dataset prompts

 **Prompt**: An uplifting jazz song that makes your head shake.